BrainCircuitsBehaviorLab/village/_sources/protocols/camera.md.txt

     name = "L_CORRIDOR"
     area_index = 2  # replaces AREA2_BOX

-    # One or more polygons of [x, y] pixel vertices.
+    # Polygons of [x, y] pixel vertices.
 Concave shapes are fine,
     # and several polygons make a disjoint area (here: an L as two rectangles).
     polygons = [
         [[100, 50], [300, 50], [300, 100], [100, 100]],   # top bar
         [[100, 100], [150, 100], [150, 250], [100, 250]],  # side
     ]

-    # Optional: one or more circles, each (x, y, radius).
+    # Circles, each (x, y, radius).
 Combined with
     # polygons in the same area — a subclass can set both at once.
     circles = [(200, 300, 40)]
 ```